 About the Program

 The Montclair State Ph.D. program in Environmental Management is intended for students who have recently graduated from academic institutions with an appropriate baccalaureate or masters degree as well as for select early to mid-career professionals who would like to deepen their research credentials and their understanding of environmental management, thereby improving their qualifications for professional advancement.
 The program will emphasize investigations of the mechanisms and interconnections found within and among components of environmental systems (atmosphere, hydrosphere, geosphere, biosphere) and with associated human systems (political, legal, social, economic).
 The program offers extensive field and laboratory work allowing students exposure to cutting edge environmental research, environmental management issues, and access to state-of-the-art analytical instrumentation and computer-assisted technology.
-Graduates of the program will be fully prepared to enter post-doctoral research in the discipline, academic institutions, government agencies, profit or non-for-profit organizations, private sectors, etc. that deal with the environment, sustainability, and restoration issues.
+Graduates of the program will be fully prepared to enter post-doctoral research in the discipline, academic institutions, government agencies, profit or non-profit organizations, private sectors, and other businesses that deal with the environment, sustainability, and restoration issues.

 The specific objectives of the Ph.D. program include:

 - Primary emphasis on research, grounded in unique transdisciplinary approaches to address environmental issues that impact sustainability and future management.

 - Preparation of scientists who are fully primed to continue with creative, cutting-edge scientific discoveries that will lead to answering and to solving relevant issues of sustainability management in regard to the environment.

 - Preparation of environmental scholars who will recognize and analyze relationships among scientific, technological, societal and economic issues using research in a data-driven process firmly rooted in current scientific knowledge and methodology leading to decision and policy making.

 - Development of research professionals who will emerge as leaders in environmental management within academia, industry and government institutions.